Huskyninja/Lasso-Drupal-Integration/README.md

 2. Install the module as normal

-3. Enter the Lasso target URL and any Webform IDs (comma delinated) in the Lasso Integration configuration (admin/config/content/lasso).
+3. Enter the Lasso target URL and any Webform IDs (comma delineated) in the Lasso Integration configuration (admin/config/content/lasso).

 4. Set up your Webform's form fields so it conforms with Lasso's API and this module's Form Key requirements (see list - below).
 Ensure that all hidden fields are set to Hidden Element under "Display".